-If you know you want paper filters, another decision remains: do you want them bleached or unbleached?
+If you know you want paper filters, another decision remains: do you want bleached or unbleached?

 Bleached paper filters are a bright white color, which is achieved using either chlorine or oxygen.
 Both methods add processing steps and generate waste, so neither is particularly good for the environment.
 However, the oxygen bleaching process is a bit better because it uses less damaging chemicals (1).

 The advantage of bleached filters is they won’t leave any paper taste in your brewed cup, even if you forget to pre-rinse the filter.

 Unbleached filters are identifiable by their natural brown color.
 While many consumers are concerned that unbleached filters leave a paper taste in the coffee, this is easily avoided by simply rinsing the filter with hot water before brewing, a step that experts recommend you do for the tastiest cup of coffee anyway (2).